 BCPD implemented the use of detailed assessments of all juvenile referrals to help determine the level of supervision warranted, as well as to provide targeted interventions to address the specific criminogenic needs of individual juvenile offenders.
 Through various interventions, Butte County has seen the number of out of home residential placements decrease to a historical average of two youth during the past several years.
-Three youth are currently in out of home residential placement.
+At this time, there are currently no youth in out of home residential placement.
 Collaborative and coordinated multidisciplinary services, both in the community and within the Juvenile Hall, have resulted in lower populations of youth on formal probation, as well as lower numbers of youth requiring detention.